 The School offers an extensive list of facilities, including many rehearsal halls and ensemble rooms, professional recording studios, technology center, ear training and listening facilities, electronic music studios, and the Rita Benton Music Library offers a wealth of scores, books, journals, recordings, CDs, LPs, DVDs and videotapes.

 It’s a very active place – there is a wide range of performing experiences available for the hornist.
-The performing ensembles are first rate, including jazz ensembles, Symphony Band, Concert Band, University Band, Hawkeye Marching Band, the UI Symphony Orchestra, and UI Chamber Orchestra (see also the UI Orchestras Wiki).
+The performing ensembles are first rate, including jazz ensembles, Symphony Band, Concert Band, University Band, Hawkeye Marching Band, the UI Symphony Orchestra and Campus Symphony.
 There are also the Electronic Music Studios and the Center for New Music.
 In any case, you will never lack for playing opportunities (not mentioned here are other ensembles for vocalists, percussionists, etc.).

 It's easy to join or start a chamber music ensemble such as brass choir and brass and woodwind quintet.
 If you know players already, you can form your own group and be coached by a faculty member.
 If you are new to the school, you simply have to apply, and you will be placed in a group (e.g. brass or woodwind quintet) of players of similar experience and level.
 In spring semester the horn studio gives a horn choir concert.